agility/NETFramework-Components/README.md

 ## Component Architecture
 These components are designed to be portable and can easily be added to any new or existing ASP.NET MVC website.

 Each component type (i.e. **Blog** or **Comments**) are self-contained in their own .NET project.
 They each have their own MVC controllers and actions that correspond to the **Output Type** of the associated modules for each component.
-The MVC website simply needs to have a reference to .NET project.
+The MVC website needs to have a reference to the Component .NET project (i.e. Blog and/or Comments).

 Unlike a typical Agility MVC integration, these components do not rely on using strongly-typed objects.
 This means you can add these components to your website without even downloading the strongly-typed API for the Modules/Content Definitions.